 Swap File: A file used to temporarily store code and data for programs that are currently running.
-This information is left in the swap file after the programs are terminated, and may be retrieved using forensic techniques.
-Also referred to as a page file or paging file.
+This information is left in the swap file after the programs are terminated and may be retrieved using forensic techniques.
+See also Page File/Paging File.